-31 March 2016 £000s 31 March 2017 £000s
+31 March 2017 £000s 31 March 2018 £000s

-Less than three months 81 48
+Less than three months 48 456

-Three months to one year 8 10
+Three months to one year 10 60

-More than one year 12 20
+More than one year 20 24

-101 78
+78 540

-A bad debt provision of £18,638 has been made against debts which are more than one year old.
+A bad debt provision of £27,464 has been made against debts which are past their due date.
 The factors the Authority consider in determining if a trade debt is impaired include the age of the debt; the default history of the debtor; the proportion of the original debt which is still outstanding and the recovery stage of the debt.
-The Authority's maximum exposure to trade debts is £512,012.
-Of the debts which are passed their due date (and not impaired) £48,295 is less than three months old, £9,661 is between three months and one year and £1,620 is more than one year, as per the table above.
+The Authority's maximum exposure to trade debts is £773,340.
 The aged debt note relates to trade receivables only and it is not possible to determine the credit quality of the debtor.